csiro-fair/marimba/docs/pipeline.md

        ```
     - Link your local repository to GitHub:
        ```bash
-       git remote add origin https://github.com/yourusername/my-pipeline.git
+       git remote add origin https://github.com/your-user-name/my-pipeline.git
        ```
-    This step connects your local Pipeline implementation to your GitHub repository, allowing you to use standard Git
+       This step connects your local Pipeline implementation to your GitHub repository, allowing you to use standard
-    commands to add, commit, and push files
+       Git commands to add, commit, and push files
     - Now, navigate back to the root Marimba Project directory:
        ```bash
        cd ../..
        ```

-For both methods, the next steps involve initializing the necessary Pipeline files in your new Pipeline directory.
+For both of these setup methods, the next steps involve initializing the necessary Pipeline files in your new Pipeline
+directory.

 ### Initializing the Pipeline

-- Create the Marimba Pipeline file (`my.pipeline.py`):
+- Create the Marimba Pipeline file:
   ```bash
   touch pipelines/my-pipeline/my.pipeline.py
   ```